 Final league standings will be determined by won/lost percentage.
-Head-to-head competition, followed by least amount of runs allowed during the regular season will decide ties.
+Head-to-head won loss, head-to-head runs allowed, followed by least amount of runs allowed during the regular season will decide ties.

 8.04 Copies of League By-Laws and Playing Rules